 In some circumstances, it may be necessary for YBS to use full names.
 If this is necessary YBS will only give out names if they are satisfied that informed consent has been obtained from the student and their parents or guardian.

 Photographs and film footage used specifically for publicity material such as leaflets and posters in print or on websites or social media should not be continuously re-used.
 Images should be used in conjunction with the project they relate to and should be reviewed regularly.

 Any third party organisation that requests images from YBS will be required to restrict their use to the purpose for which they were requested.

-When commissioning professional photographers or inviting the press to watch a YBS event or activity, YBS will ensure they are clear about the expectations of them in relation to Safeguarding and they will be provided with the Guidelines.
+When commissioning professional photographers or inviting the press to watch a YBS event or activity, YBS will ensure they are clear about the expectations of them in relation to Safeguarding and they will be provided with these guidelines.

 YBS will provide photographers with a clear brief about what is considered appropriate in terms of content and behaviour and aim to seek assurances from the photographer that photographs will not be sold on or made available to any inappropriate organisation or individuals

-Photographers will not be left unsupervised when working with children.
+Photographers will not be left unsupervised when working with students.
 YBS staff must be present at all times.